Robiathin/script-manager/README.md

 sudo make install
 ```

+Optionally, to install BASH/ZSH tab completion for script names, add the contents of `autocomplete.sh` to `~/.profile` or some other location where your shell will run it on start.

 ## Compatabillity

 Script-Manager should work on any GNU/Linux, BSD or macOS system.
 Script-Manager on macOS does not support paging output at this time however is wanted it can be done externally: `sm -E test | less`